wavefrontHQ/docs/pages/doc/proxies_preprocessor_rules.md

 </tr>
 <tr>
 <td>maxLength</td>
-<td>The maximum length of the input spanName, sourceName, or span tag.
+<td>The maximum length of the input span name, source name, or span tag.
 The length of the input must be greater than maxLength for rule to be applied.</td>
 </tr>
 <tr>
 <td>match (optional)</td>